Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 #local-data-ptr: "192.0.2.51 mycomputer.local"

-I prefer to include a separate file in unbound.conf(5) so that this part of the configuration is distinct.
-Edit /var/unbound/etc/unbound.conf and place the desired file name in there somewhere.
+I prefer to include a separate file in unbound.conf(5) so that this part of the configuration remains distinct.
+Edit /var/unbound/etc/unbound.conf and place the desired filename in there somewhere.

 include: /var/unbound/etc/unbound.conf.lan

-After writing those changes, create the included file and add these contents to it.
-Be sure to adjust things as needed.
-Unbound already includes RFC8375 support, so only local-data and local-data-ptr need to be added.
+After writing those changes, create the included file and add these contents.
+Adjust things as needed.
+Unbound already includes RFC8375 support, so you only need to add local-data and local-data-ptr.

-# This is where individual hosts are defined.
+# Define individual hosts here.
 Both an A record and a PTR

 # record are needed.
-It is no coincidence that local-data-ptr is the
+Note that local-data-ptr reverses local-data.

 local-data: "peterepeat.home.arpa.
 IN A 192.168.1.241"